 Lastly, you have to be careful with this, but some coupons/discounts will stack at Joann Fabrics.
 When in doubt, check with a sales associate before buying.

-Here are a few more useful guides with information on buying cheap fabric:
+Here are a few more useful guides with information on buying cheap fabric or craft supplies: